lino-framework/book/docs/specs/gfks.rst

 The :func:`gfk2lookup` function
 ===============================

-The :func:`gfk2lookup <lino.core.gfks.gfk2lookup>` function is mostly
-internal use, but occasionally you might want to use it.
+The :func:`gfk2lookup <lino.core.gfks.gfk2lookup>` function is mostly for internal use, but occasionally you might want to use it in your application code.

 >>> from lino.core.utils import full_model_name as fmn
 >>> from lino.core.gfks import gfk2lookup